-It’s basically a P2P model where you can easily transfer the funds to your friends and where ever you want.
+It’s basically a P2P model where you can easily transfer the funds to your friends and wherever you want.

 Want to learn more?

-As all of you may aware of the end-to-end encryption of the messaging platform like WhatsApp.
+As all of you may be aware the end-to-end encryption of messaging platforms like WhatsApp.

-You know about this feature that none other sender and receiver won’t be able to read the messages including WhatsApp also.
+You know about this feature that no other sender and receiver won’t be able to read the messages including WhatsApp.

-WhatsApp and other message applications use this feature not to show any interference on the sender and receiver.
+WhatsApp and other message applications use this feature not to show any interference between the sender and receiver.

 You need to manually enable the feature from your WhatsApp application settings.

-As Facebook CEO already promised in it’s one of the conferences that they don’t use the WhatsApp platform for gathering and using the data for showcasing the ads to the users until the users themselves allow to do so.
+As the Facebook CEO already promised in it’s one of the conferences they won’t use the WhatsApp platform for gathering and using the data for showcasing the ads to the users until the users themselves are allowed to do so.

 Now it’s your turn: